 Journalism and Sports Program

+It is symbolic because there are too few African American faces in prominent positions in print, broadcast and online media.
+It is pragmatic because if black people don’t have more impact on the media’s images of them and the world, those images may be misrepresented by racially based naiveté and bias.
 “There is no such thing as objectivity in the media.
 It’s a question of controlling one’s subjectivity as much as one can,” said the late sports journalist Ralph Wiley, who joined famed filmmaker Spike Lee ’79 in conceiving the Morehouse journalism program.

 Journalism is important because its goals are noble, its impact is great, and its skills are transferable to every profession.
 Critical thinking, the ability to communicate, and a commitment to accuracy are welcome everywhere.

 Developing Multimedia Skills